 5. Coffee and Tea

 Start your morning with an espresso from Boxcar Coffee Roasters on Pearl Street.
 The coffee purveyor shares a space with artisanal cheese and wine shop Cured, so pick up your picnic provisions while you’re there.
-Further west on Pearl, you’ll find Alpine Modern, a sleek coffee and gift shop.
+In two locations on either end of Pearl Street, you’ll find OZO Coffee, a favorite with local chefs.

 The Boulder Dushanbe Teahouse is a must-visit for any tea lover.
 The menu includes more than 100 types of tea (including tea cocktails, if you’re in the mood to imbibe), but the building itself is the main attraction.
 The teahouse was a gift from Boulder's sister city of Dushanbe, Tajikistan, handcrafted by more than 40 artisans and decorated with intricate carvings and vibrant murals.
 Pekoe Sip House is another tea retreat where you can settle in among locals with a hot chai or bubble tea.